tektoncd/experimental/tekton-listener/README.md

 * Apply tekton components: `ko apply -L -f config/`
 * Create an EventBinding (such as the example above) and await cloud events.
 * The Listener that the EventBinding creates can be used as an Eventing sink.

-Since the Service fullfills the [Addressable](https://github.com/knative/eventing/blob/master/docs/spec/interfaces.md#addressable) contract, the listener service can be used as a sink for [github source](https://knative.dev/docs/reference/eventing/eventing-sources-api/#GitHubSource), for example.
-So, once you have created the githubsource to have our new Listener as its sink, events can begin flowing and Pipelines begin running.